jjppof/goldensun_html5/README.md

-# Golden Sun - HTML5
+# Golden Sun Engine - HTML5
 An online Golden Sun Engine built in HTML5 with Phaser.

 See the [DEMO](https://jjppof.github.io/goldensun_html5/index).